Litter Free Ashford

 A Cleaner Ashford Starts With You

 We love Ashford, but we hate litter.
 We are on a mission to stop people being lazy chuckers.
-However, we can’t do this alone, we need the residents of Ashford’s help.
+However, we can’t do this alone, we need help from the residents of Ashford.

 It’s a fact that tidy streets and parks have a positive impact on people’s well-being and messy streets attract even more mess and negative feelings.